ExperiencersInternational/tvsetup/readme.md

 ## About

 A list of free-to-air, mostly available on Freeview, channels in the UK.
-Contains over 140 channels from TV to Radio.
+Contains over 140 channels (currently about 100 due to withdrawing some broken channels) from TV to Radio.

 Get started by adding the playlist link in your application: